socrata/Socrata-PowerShell/README.md

     -Filepath "C:\Documents\vet_facils.geojson" `  # Required
-    -Filetype "geojson" `                          # Optional; if not supplied, this is guessed from the filepath -Publish $true `                               # Optional; $true or $false (default: $true) -SocrataUsername $SocrataUsername `            # Optional; if not supplied, this is looked up from the env variable SOCRATA_USERNAME
+    -Filetype "geojson" `                          # Optional; if not supplied, this is guessed from the filepath -Publish $true `                               # Optional; $true or $false (default: $true) -Credentials $Credentials                      # Optional; if not supplied, this is looked up from the env variables SOCRATA_USERNAME and SOCRATA_PASSWORD
-    -SocrataPassword $SocrataPassword              # Optional; if not supplied, this is looked up from the env variable SOCRATA_PASSWORD
 ```

 ### Create a new dataset